She can't let Joey suffer— but does she have what it takes to do right by him?

-As Joey left, Morgan glared.
+As Joey turned to find a seat, Morgan glared.
+The old man had no right to judge her.
 "I don't hinder you when you're meddling in politics."

-The old man looked at Morgan like she planned to draw a pistol on him, watching her every move.
+The old man looked at Morgan, watching her every move as if she planned to draw a pistol on him.
 "Take his money, but let him down easy, Sabrina."

 Morgan's nostrils flared and her head tilted back as she stepped closer.
 "You know I don't like it when you call me that."

 "Want to be treated like an adult?"
 He looked around.
-When nobody else was looking, he made a pinching gesture aimed at her cup.
+When nobody else was looking, he made a pinch-sprinkling gesture aimed at her cup.
 "Clean up your messes."

 A pinch of some special ingredient fell from thin air.
-She caught the drop in her cup, smelled the coffee, and smiled.
+She caught the drop in her cup, smelled the coffee, and smiled for a second.
 "I am way older than you, old man."

 He just tapped away at his keyboard.